hedge-dev/UnleashedRecomp/README.md

 # Unleashed Recompiled

-Unleashed Recompiled is an unofficial PC port of Sonic Unleashed created through the process of static recompilation, resulting in a native executable for Windows or Linux with numerous built-in enhancements such as high resolutions, ultrawide support, high frame rates, improved performance and modding support.
+Unleashed Recompiled is an unofficial PC port of the Xbox 360 version of Sonic Unleashed created through the process of static recompilation.
+The port offers Windows and Linux support with numerous built-in enhancements such as high resolutions, ultrawide support, high frame rates, improved performance and modding.

 **This project does not include any game assets.
 You must provide the files from your own legally acquired copy of the game to install or build Unleashed Recompiled.**